Can I Get Insurance for Someone Who Borrows My Car

 Type of Insurance Coverage

 The type of car insurance coverage you have is also a key factor here.
-For instance, while liability insurance may cover another driver in case of an accident, coverage for damages to your car (like collision or comprehensive) might not extend to the person you lend your car to unless they are added to your policy.
+For instance, while liability insurance may cover another driver in case of an accident, collision and comprehensive coverage generally follow the vehicle and may still apply if someone else drives your car with your permission.
+However, coverage can be affected if the driver is excluded, unlicensed, or does not meet your policy’s requirements.
 So, you should review your policy to understand the extent of your coverage.

 Regular Use of the Car

 If the person borrowing your car uses it more frequently, insurance companies might want them to be added as a listed driver.
 In case you fail to add them, it may result in limited coverage, and rejected claims.
-However, there wouldn’t be any complications and the permissive use rule would likely apply if the person is borrowing the car once in a while.
+However, if the person borrows your car only occasionally, the permissive use rule will usually apply without complications.

 Insurance Limits and Exclusions